jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/useallowanceof.md

 * Through the [`requirePermission`](../../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.USE_ALLOWANCE` permission by the project owner for the provided `_projectId`.
 * The function cannot be accessed recursively or while other `nonReentrant` functions in this contract are in progress.
 * The resulting function overrides a function definition from the `IJBETHPaymentTerminal` interface.
-* The function returns the ID of the funding cycle during which the allowance was use.
+* The function doesn't return anything.

 ## Body